-Pursuant to the terms of the 2022 Purchase Agreement, at the time the Company signed the 2022 Purchase Agreement and the 2022 Registration Rights Agreement, the Company issued 100,000 shares of common stock to Lincoln Park as consideration for its commitment to purchase shares of the Company's common stock under the 2022 Purchase Agreement.
+Pursuant to the terms of the 2022 Purchase Agreement, at the time the Company signed the 2022 Purchase Agreement and the 2022 Registration Rights Agreement, the Company issued 3,125 shares of common stock to Lincoln Park as consideration for its commitment to purchase shares of the Company's common stock under the 2022 Purchase Agreement.
 The commitment shares were valued at \$1,000,000 and recorded as an addition to equity for the issuance of the common stock and treated as a reduction to equity as a cost of capital to be raised under the 2022 Purchase Agreement.

-During the quarter ended March 31, 2023, the Company sold 0.1 million shares of common stock under the 2022 Purchase Agreement, for net proceeds of approximately \$0.4 million.
+During the three and six months ended June 30, 2023, the Company sold 0 and 3,000 shares, respectively, of common stock under the 2022 Purchase Agreement, for net proceeds of approximately \$0 and \$0.4 million, respectively.
+No shares were sold during 2024 under the 2022 Purchase Agreement.